-I recently listened to a podcast with authors Kamal Ravikant and James Altucher.
-In it, Ravikant told the story of his pilgrimage walking the 550-mile Camino de Santiago in Spain.
+In a podcast with authors Kamal Ravikant and James Altucher, Ravikant told the story of his pilgrimage walking the 550-mile Camino de Santiago in Spain.
 He talked about his journey and all the sights and experiences that taught him lessons along the way.

 During the interview, Altucher made an interesting comment on the concept of taking a pilgrimage.
 He said that in today’s world, amazing travel experiences can simply be purchased.
 His example was that someone could hop in a plane and go see the Maldives — one of the most beautiful island chains in the world.